Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
 ### Is It Possible to Copy or Transfer the Map Created by SwitchBot Floor Cleaning Robot S10?

-We regret to inform you that copying the created map by S10 is not currently supported.
+We regret to inform you that maps created by the S10 cannot be transferred to other robots.
+If you purchase a new robot or have your S10 repaired, you will need to remap.
+We apologize for any inconvenience this may cause.

 ---
 ### Why Does SwitchBot Floor Cleaning Robot S10 Make a Sound Every Ten Minutes While Drying the Roller Mop?